-Businesses historically have relied on in-house personnel to provide most telephone-based services.
-Based on discussions with its clients and prospective clients, the Company believes that businesses are increasingly outsourcing their teleservices activities in order to focus their internal resources on their core competencies, to increase the productivity of their marketing services and to reduce overall teleservices expenditures.
+Businesses historically have relied on in-house personnel to provide customer sales and service.
+Based on discussions with its clients and prospective clients, the Company believes that businesses are increasingly outsourcing these activities in order to focus their internal resources on their core competencies, to increase the productivity of their marketing services and to reduce overall teleservices expenditures.
 Providers of outsourced teleservices can offer clients lower overall teleservices costs due to economies of scale in sharing the cost of new technology among a larger base of users and higher capacity utilization rates.
-Bain and Company, Inc. in its November 1997 Teleservices Outsourcing Directory forecasted that approximately 22% of American corporations were expected to outsource teleservices by 2000, representing a 200% increase from 1995.
-Further, this report forecasted that this portion of the teleservices market would exceed \$20 billion by 2002.
+According to a study by Frost and Sullivan in 1999, U.S. Call Center Services Marketing Study, the outsourcing services market is growing due to the increasing need of organizations to focus on their core business and outsource mission critical call center operations.
+This market will continue to grow due to the growing tendency of organizations to conduct business over the telephone and the increase in toll-free services.
+According to this same study, in 1999, it is estimated that outsourcing services generated an estimated \$22.9 billion in call center service revenue.